July 29 - August 6

 A New York City native, Alex currently attends Northwestern University where she studies Theatre, English, and Dance.
 Performance highlights include SOMETHING ROTTEN!
 (Swing/Dance Captain), SWEENEY TODD (Johanna), and ALADDIN (Golden Fairy, Edinburgh Arts Festival).
 She is thrilled to be spending another summer in Boston!
 All for Diana Byer.
 Go cats!

-John Blair (Mercutio/Prince/Sampson) is thrilled to work with CSC again after completing their Apprentice Program in 2022.
-He will be reprising the role he played last summer in Romeo and Juliet, directed by Bryn Boice.
+John Blair is thrilled to work with CSC again after completing their Apprentice Program in 2022 and working as part of CSC2 this year in their Stage2 production of Romeo and Juliet, directed by Bryn Boice.
 Off-Broadway: On How to be a Monster, Macbeth.
 Training: NYU Tisch (Atlantic Theatre School, Stonestreet Studios, RADA). @johnblairdc

 Benedict Cezair Thompson is a 2022 graduate of Fitchburg State University (double-major in Film & Theater).
 This past year at FSU, he played Rosencrantz/Guildenstern in Rot From Beneath, and performed original spoken-word poetry at juried events.
 He’ll begin MFA training this upcoming fall at East 15 Acting School in England.